AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 * SITES-25456: Events: When moving a page, a page-deleted event is generated besides the page-moved event.
 * SITES-25658: Events: The tier and sourceUrl are not populated in the page content state events.
 * SITES-6497: Launches: Create page in launch not working.
-* SITES-25393: text nodes lost when rendering formatted richtext with single paragraph.
+* SITES-25393: Edge Delivery with Universal Editor: Text nodes lost when rendering formatted richtext with single paragraph.
-* SITES-24643: OpenGraph and twitter metadata attributes not working in page metadata model.
+* SITES-24643: Edge Delivery with Universal Editor: OpenGraph and twitter metadata attributes not working in page metadata model.

 ### Known Issues {#known-issues-18459}